 Denman and Hornby Island are a little ways out from the main hustle of southern Gulf islands and require more effort (and time) to get to, nevertheless, in summer months Hornby Island is buzzing with tourist activity and you’re well advised to book your accommodations well ahead of time.
-Visiting in early season and bike-camping we have enough flexibility to just wing it and threw this plan together at 6pm on a Friday afternoon.
+Visiting in early season and bike-camping we had enough flexibility to just wing it and threw this plan together at 6pm on a Friday afternoon.

 One ferry to Nanaimo, then an hour’s drive north to Buckley Bay and another ferry to Denman Island got us to our starting point.
 For ferry schedules check BC Ferries – Northern Gulf Islands.
 A small curiosity between Buckle Bay and Denman Island is that the ferry vessel is pulled across the channel by a system of cables anchored into the docks instead of a motor.
 It is the longest cable ferry in the world.
 To get to Hornby Island you have to ferry-hop yet again from Gravelly Bay on Denman for a final 10 minute crossing to Hornby.
 We did not rush to that second ferry, wanting to explore two provincial parks on Denman in my bid to visit every single BC Park in the Lower Mainland and the surrounding area.